Lab-of-Adaptive-Immunity/Supereffectors_scRNAseq/README.md

 This repository contains analysis of scRNAseq data for the manuscript by Tsyklauri et al., 2022.

 ------------------------------------------------------------------------
-## LICENSE: GNU GPL v3 for scripts.
+## LICENSE: MIT for scripts.

 All scripts are distributed to ease the reproduction of the analysis from the above paper, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the MIT Licence for more details.

 **Manuscript:** LINK